conoro/hugo.conoroneill.com/content/post/nnormal-tomir-20-is-a-grower.md

 +++
-Categories = ["Trail-Running-And-Hiking"]
+Categories = ["Reviews"]
-Description = "I think Kilian is on to something with NNormal" Tags = [] draft = false date = "2024-09-01T07:00:32+00:00" title = "The NNormal Tomir 2.0 is a grower" slug = "nnormal-tomir-20-is-a-grower"
+Description = "I think Kilian is on to something with NNormal" Tags = [] draft = false date = "2024-09-01T07:00:32+00:00" title = "The NNormal Tomir 2.0 is a grower - Running Shoe Review" slug = "nnormal-tomir-20-review-a-grower"
 +++

 I can't imagine there's a trail runner alive who hasn't heard of Kilian Jornet.
 He's the goat when it comes to mountains.
 6 years ago my kids brilliantly reached out to him and John Kelly to see if they could get an autograph or something to mark my 50th birthday.
 Kilian sent a very cool signed card and John, the legend, sent me a video, which I'll never forget.